 It’s been a key ambition of yours to become a nurse, and now here you are: preparing for the NCLEX.
 Your study guide weighs a good six pounds, and you can feel your desk shake like there’s a T-rex approaching every time you drop it open, ready to start the study-a-thon.

 The exam is a MONSTER.
 But there are key facts and hacks to preparing for it that can make the task far more manageable.
 We’re here to help.
-Having already developed the most convenient, popular, and effective NCLEX flashcards app, we’re now going to tell you how to study for the NCLEX and in a way that can save you heaps of time and anxiety.
+Having already developed the most convenient, popular, and effective NCLEX RN flashcards app (or NCLEX PN flashcards app), we’re now going to tell you how to study for the NCLEX and in a way that can save you heaps of time and anxiety.

 In this guide, we’ll cover:

 - The mindset of efficient studying

 - What you need to know to pass the NCLEX

 - How to study far more effectively for the NCLEX

 - The best time to study for the NCLEX

 These are the things we wished more NCLEX students knew because it would save them a ton of time, effort, and lost sleep.
 Ready to get started?
 Excellent.
 Let’s go!